reactima/adeptima-hiring/notes/08-GIT.md

 - Open a Pull Request against `develop` (may need to rebase first).
 - Tag a release on `master`.
 Describe the issue in the name, feel free to put details in the description.

+> ### Atomic Approach
+>
+> - Commit each fix or task as a separate change
+> - Only commit when a block of work is complete
+> - Commit each layout change separately
+> - Joint commit for \[JSX and CSS changes\], and additional resources
+>
+> ### Benefits
+>
+> - Easy to roll back without affecting other changes
+> - Easy to make other changes on the fly
+> - Easy to merge features to other branches

+Then, each PR is a set of commits related to one change or task.
+Sometimes, this means a single commit per PR.
+Other times, it means many commits for a PR.

+## Github
+* Use Gitflow as a principle: http://nvie.com/posts/a-successful-git-branching-model/
+* Don't directly commit any code to develop or master branch
+* Open Pull Request to merge your code in develop branch
+* Code needs to get approval and build successfully in order for it to get merge
+* The job is done only if the PR is merged

+## Making a pull request

+* *Branching out* before submitting a PR make sure that you're on a fresh branch that's named after the work that you're doing
+* *Committing your changes* with descriptive messages.
+* *Test and lint* Run `yarn run test` to check for any linting or test errors and make sure they're all fixed.
+CI should catch these once you submit the PR, but it's good to catch them early.

+## CI Ready
+Why?
+CI will run `yarn test` and `yarn lint` for your repo every time you push to GitHub and the results will be shown in the GitHub UI.
+It will help us maintain code quality and restrict us merging branches that fail tests.

 ### Advanced Git
 - Pro Git: https://git-scm.com/book/en/v2
 - How to teach Git, Rachel M. Carmena https://rachelcarmena.github.io/2018/12/12/how-to-teach-git.html